megado123/searchpatent/README.md

 This install is not required

 *More details than required*
 Here are the instructions to install this on your computer locally.
-This code has been run in python 3.6.1 environments in Azure and 3.6.2 running locally on pc
+This code has been run in python 3.6.1 environment in Azure and 3.6.2 running locally on pc

 **Steps**